solyoma/FalconBoard/README.md

       mouse or graphics tablet (press and hold space while using them or used the wheel on the mouse).
    6. Mark area by right button on mouse or tablet, and
+            - draw a rectangle by pressing the R key
             - delete drawings completely inside this area with the Del or BackSpace keys.
             - copy / cut marked area and paste it at any position, even into new